Shopify vs Amazon: Which Platform is Better in 2024 for Your Business Model?

 As much information as Amazon’s pricing leaves brand’s to consider, Shopify just might be a bit more confusing.
 Simply put, Shopify lists their prices between $29 to $229 dollars.
 This would probably stop anyone– huge company or small business– in their tracks.
 After all, there is a huge difference between thirty dollars and also two-hundred-thirty dollars.
 That’s quite literally the difference between a five-cup coffee machine and a coffee table–with added storage.
 However, although the difference can be a bit staggering to think about when seen side by side, it’s a lot simpler than it seems.
 According to Shopify, their base package (at that five-cup coffee machine price point) includes things like basic sales reports and two separate staff accounts.

-However, Shopify’s advanced plan (coming in at the coffee table with added storage price point) includes all a brand could want.
+However, advanced Shopify plan (coming in at the coffee table with added storage price point) includes all a brand could want.
 Perks like a custom report builder to track anything you could think to track and up to eight inventory locations are included.
 But there’s more still.
 Fifteen staff accounts allow for larger catalogs to be accessed and updated with ease.
-Shopify also allows sellers with this plan to take advantage of up to eight-eight percent off their shipping costs.
+Shopify also allows sellers with this plan to take advantage of up to eighty-eight percent off their shipping costs.
 It keeps getting better though.
 The cherry on top to this seemingly wonderful deal to sellers is the lowered transaction rate– coming in at 2.4 percent (plus that darn thirty cents) instead of the 2.9 percent take offered in the basic package.
+Additionally, Shopify Plus offers more advanced features for larger businesses.

 Which pricing plan is best?